paularamo/fiftyone/docs/source/integrations/coco.rst

     average precision (AP) by averaging the precision values over all 10 IoU thresholds.
 Then compute mAP by averaging the per-class AP values over all classes

+.. _coco-faq:

+COCO dataset FAQs
+________________________

+**What computer vision tasks involving the COCO dataset does FiftyOne support?**

+The built-in COCO-2014 and COCO-2017 Zoo datasets natively load object detection and instance segmentation labels into FiftyOne.
+For keypoint detection, panoptic segmentation, and image captioning, you can import the relevant JSON files with the helpers in `fiftyone.utils.coco`.
+Native Zoo loaders for these tasks are on the FiftyOne roadmap.

+**How does FiftyOne handle the size and complexity of the COCO dataset?**

+The `load_zoo_dataset()` method lets you pull exactly the subset you need - by split, class list, individual `image_ids`, `label_types`, or `max_samples` — so you avoid downloading the full ≈25 GB archive.
+When you request new samples, only the missing images are downloaded on-demand.
+Previously-cached files are reused.

+**What types of segmentation are available in COCO and how does FiftyOne support them?**

+COCO provides per-pixel instance segmentation masks and a separate panoptic track that merges “thing” and “stuff” categories.
+FiftyOne currently autoloads instance masks; panoptic and "stuff" segmentation can be ingested with a custom importer until native support is added.

+**What kind of objects and annotations are included in COCO?**

+COCO depicts everyday scenes containing 80 in-use object classes (out of 91 defined), with bounding boxes, polygons for masks, person-keypoint skeletons, and natural-language captions.
+This diversity promotes models that generalize beyond narrow benchmarks.

+**How are object locations and features represented in COCO?**

+Each object is localized by an axis-aligned bounding box.
+Fine-grained details are captured by segmentation polygons or RLE masks, while person instances include 17 body keypoints.

+**What formats are used to store COCO annotations?**

+Annotations are stored in task-specific JSON files (e.g., `instances_train2017.json`, `captions_val2017.json`).
+Each file follows the same schema with images, annotations, and categories arrays, making it straightforward to mix or split annotation types when importing into FiftyOne.

+**Is COCO useful during different stages of a computer vision project?**

+Yes.
+The canonical *train/val/test* splits let teams iterate on training, hyper-parameter tuning, and final benchmarking under identical evaluation protocols.